Center for Higher Education Development (CTL)

 Aiming for "development of educational power"

-This center is engaged in activities for education that realizes the founding School Philosophy and the Educational Philosophy and Educational Guidelines unique to the university.
-In particular, we are promoting FD, such as class improvement from the student's point of view, introduction and utilization of portfolios for teacher class improvement, and professional development of faculty and staff including training for beginners.
+This center is engaged in educational activities that realize School Philosophy and unique Educational Philosophy and Educational Guidelines of the university.
+In particular, it promotes faculty development, such as improving classes from the student's perspective, introducing and utilizing portfolios to improve teaching by faculty, and professional development for faculty and staff, including training for new teachers.

 Center philosophy